HDaniels1991/airflow_selenium/README.md

 4. Check Execution.
 5. Remove container.

-## Example Dag: Using Selenium to download a podcast each weekday and email it to an end user.
+## Example Dag: Using Selenium to download a podcast each weekday and upload it to S3.

 ### Objective:

-The Dag is designed to download a daily podcast from the BBC called wake up to money and email it to the end user.
+The Dag is designed to download a daily podcast from the BBC called wake up to money and upload it to S3.

-A local example of the selenium script can be found in the selenium_on_docker.ipynb file.

 ## Author: